Why you need a roadmap to retirement

 Separate from traditional healthcare insurance is long-term care insurance, which covers services associated with a chronic medical condition, disability, or disorder.
 It’s an important part of your long-term financial plan, because you could deplete your savings quickly if you have to pay for these services yourself.

 If you’re in your 50s and you don’t yet have a plan for getting long-term care insurance, now is the time.
 If you wait until you need it, you won’t qualify for it (I know, harsh!).
 Do your research for what it covers, how much it costs and which companies provide it.

 Finally, make sure you’re covered in other areas as well, such as your homeowner’s insurance and life insurance.
 Read about the eight types of insurance that Dave Ramsey says you can’t live without.

 13. Have a social security strategy

 Although your social security check won’t come close to fully supporting your dream retirement, it’s still a key part of your financial planning.
 It’s important to know the rules surrounding withdrawal options and benefit eligibility.

 If you were born after 1960, your “full retirement age” is 67.
 This is when you will be eligible to receive full social security benefits.

 However, you have the option to start withdrawing your benefits before then (as early as 62) or delay your benefits indefinitely.
 Both options come with very different consequences:

 - If you start receiving social security checks before the full retirement age of 67, your benefit will be permanently reduced.
 This means you will not receive full benefits at 67.
 The amount of reduction will depend on how early you start receiving the benefits.

 - If you delay receiving social security checks until after your full retirement age, you will be credited with an increase in benefits.
 This increase is permanent, and the amount depends on how long you delay the benefits.
-Once you reach 70, the increase no longer applies, even if you continue to delay.
+The increase is capped at 70 years of age, even if you continue to delay.